fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 advanceUntilIdle()
 ```

-And let's assert that indeed we only get these two updates and no more things happening.
+And let's assert that indeed we only get these two updates and nothing more happens.
 To do this we won't wait for the async, but just get it's Completed value, aka ensure it is finished.

 ```kotlin
 Assert.assertEquals(expected, actual.getCompleted())